sabidhasan/courses/notes/nest-js/nestjs.md

 - An **entity**, which is a class decorated by `@Entity()` from type-orm and extends `BaseEntity` represents the entity in the database

-- A **repository** is a class decorated by `EntityRepository` and extends `Repository` is a helper class for doing actual DB operations with an entity from the Service
+- A **repository** is a class decorated by `EntityRepository` and extends `Repository` is a helper class for doing actual DB operations with an entity, and is called from a Service method

 Repository can be injected into the service via dependency injection, and added as an import in the module.